grubi97/BodySegmentation/README.md

 ![](./record.gif)

-This project was created to SHowcase body segmentation via uploading an image or real-time segmentaion with a camera.
+This project was created to showcases body segmentation via uploading an image or real-time segmentaion with a camera.

-The project is available on :

 ## Project Structure ##
 + server